Gelidium amansii

-Gelidium amansii, also known as umutgasari, is an economically important species of red algae commonly found and harvested in the shallow coast (3 to 10 m or 10 to 33 ft of depth below the water) of many East Asian countries including North and South Korea, China, Japan, Singapore, and northeast Taiwan.
-G. amansii is an important food source in East Asian countries and has been shown to have medicinal effects on dieting.
-Hence, in folklore medicine G. amansii is used to treat constipation.
-This algae is used to make agar, whose components are the polysaccharide agarose and agaropectin, from the large amount of algin which is located in the algae's cell wall, as well it is sometimes served as part of a salad, puddings, jams, and other culinary dishes in producing regions.
-Agar is a gelatinous substance that is commercially used both as an ingredient in gelatinous desserts and as an incubation matrix for microbes and other products that require an ecologically friendly gelatinous matrix.
+Gelidium amansii, also known as by its Korean name umutgasari, is an economically important species of red algae commonly found and harvested in the shallow coast (3 to 10 m or 10 to 33 ft of depth below the water) of many East Asian countries including North and South Korea, China, Japan, Singapore, and northeast Taiwan.

+Description

 G. amansii can be purple, red, to yellowish-red because it contains the class of pigments known as phycobiliprotein.
 Its branching body is cartilaginous and can grow up to a height of 8 to 30 cm or 3 to 12 in.
 G. amansii may have four or five opposite, compound-lobed, pinnate leaves on each branch.
 It is uniaxial with an apical cell and whorled cells coming from the axial towards the exterior of the algae.
 The pith is compacted with apical cells and the epidermis is formed by rounded whorled cells.

+Uses

+G. amansii is an important food source in East Asian countries and has been shown to have medicinal effects on dieting.
+Hence, in folklore medicine G. amansii is used to treat constipation.
+In Japan, it was historically used to make tokoroten.

+This algae is used to make agar, whose components are the polysaccharide agarose and agaropectin, from the large amount of algin which is located in the algae's cell wall, as well it is sometimes served as part of a salad, puddings, jams, and other culinary dishes in producing regions.
+Agar is a gelatinous substance that is commercially used both as an ingredient in gelatinous desserts and as an incubation matrix for microbes and other products that require an ecologically friendly gelatinous matrix.
 G. amansii is being studied as a cheap biofuel.